Hamiltonian Cycles for Finite Weyl Groupoids: Basic facts

 Let $\rR$ be an FGRS over $\fca$.
 We call $\rR$ {\it{$\chi$-associated}} if there exists a bicharacter $\chi:\fca\times\fca\to\bKt$ such that

 We call $\rR$ {\it{$\bK$-associated}} if $\rR$ is $\chi$-associated for some bicharacter $\chi:\fca\times\fca\to\bKt$.

 Let $\rR$ be a $\chi$-associated FGRS over $\fca$.
 Let $B\in\bBR$.
 For such $\chi$ and $B$, let $D_\bK(\chi,B)$ be the finite graph defined by $D_\bK(\chi,B)=\Gamma(V,E)$ with $V:=B$ and $E:=\{\{\al,\beta\}|\al,\beta\in B, \al\ne\beta, \chi(\al,\beta)\chi(\beta,\al)\ne 1\}$, respectively and, moreover, each vertex $\al\in V=B$ is labeled by $\chi(\al,\al)$ and each edge $\{\al,\beta\}\in E$ is labeled by $\chi(\al,\beta)\chi(\beta,\al)$.
 We call $D_\bK(\chi,B)$ the {\it{generalized Dynkin diagram associated with $\chi$ and $B$}}.
-Examples of $D_\bK(\chi,B)$ are drawn by Fig.~5.
+Examples of $D_\bK(\chi,B)$ are drawn by Fig.~6.

 \begin{remark} Let $\bK$ be a field of characteristic zero.
 All the $\bK$-associated irreducibe FGRSs were classified by \cite{Hec09}, which means that all the $D_\bK(\chi,B)$s for all $\chi$-associated irreducible FGRSs $\rR$ with $B\in\bBR$ are listed by \cite{Hec09}, and the concrete forms of such $\rR$ are described by \cite{AA17}.
-As for how the $\bK$-associated FGRSs interact with the generalized quantum groups, or the Drinfeld doubles of the Nichols algebras of diagonal type, see \cite[Theorem~4.9]{AY15}, \cite[Theorem~4.9]{HY10} (see also \cite[Section~6]{BY18}) for example. \end{remark}
+See see \cite[Theorem~4.9]{AY15}, \cite[Theorem~4.9]{HY10} (see also \cite[Section~6]{BY18}) for example to know how the $\bK$-associated FGRSs interact with the generalized quantum groups, or the Drinfeld doubles of the Nichols algebras of diagonal type. \end{remark}

 \begin{theorem} {\rm{(\cite[Theorem~6.3]{Y22})}} Let $\bK$ be a field of characteristic zero.
 Let $\rR$ be a $\bK$-associated FGRS.
 Then $\Gamma(\rR)$ has a Hamiltonian cycle. \end{theorem}